Henri Guisan: Early military career

 Upon entering the Swiss military in 1894, Guisan was assigned to the field artillery as a lieutenant.
 He was promoted to captain in 1904 and became captain of the General Staff in 1908.
 In 1911, Guisan was promoted to major and was transferred to the infantry on the order of the Chief of the General Staff, Theophil Sprecher von Bernegg.
 In 1916, he was made lieutenant-colonel of the General Staff in the "Operations" section in Bern, and in 1919 was simultaneously made chief of staff of the 2nd Division and commander of the 9th Infantry Regiment.

 Guisan reached the ranks of brigadier in 1921, divisional commander in 1927, and was made corps commander in 1932, the highest Swiss rank achievable during peacetime.
 His appointment as corps commander was supported by Federal Councillor Rudolf Minger, head of the Federal Military Department.
-Guisan was first at the head of the Field Army Corps 2 then of the Field Army Corps 1.
+Guisan was first at the head of Field Army Corps 2 then of Field Army Corps 1.